The Garden Grazer

 5 stars

-I made this last weekend, and it was soooo incredibly good.
+I made this last weekend, and it was so incredibly good.
 Yes, the crunch of walnut is perfect, and the balsamic glaze was perfect.
-I had a carnivore friend over because I like having them try vegan oil-based meals and she took some home.
+I had a carnivore friend over because I like having them try vegan oil-free meals and she took some home.
 Will make this again for sure!
 Going to try some other recipes.
 Yay!!

 Reply